Iron Curtain: Maple Leaf Brigade

 Composed of long-service volunteers rather than the conscripts who manned other NATO formations, the Canadian Brigade set a standard for excellence in the Alliance’s ground forces, and would eventually be assigned a “fire brigade” role in planning for a potential ground war against the Soviet Union.

 Iron Curtain: Maple Leaf Brigade is a supplement for Panzer Grenadier: Elsenborn Ridge.
-It is not a complete game: ownership of Elsenborn Ridge, Iron Curtain: Hammer & Sickle and Road to Berlin is necessary to play all of the 10 scenarios included.
-Iron Curtain: Maple Leaf Brigade also includes 88 laser-cut and mounted playing pieces.
+It is not a complete game: ownership of Elsenborn Ridge, Iron Curtain: Hammer & Sickle and Road to Berlin (or Fire and Sword) is necessary to play all of the 10 scenarios included.
+Iron Curtain: Maple Leaf Brigade also includes 88 silky-smooth, die-cut-and-mounted playing pieces.